yweijl/Tacx.Activities.Api/README.md

 ## Setup CosmosDB

 - Download, install and run the [Azure Cosmos Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21)
-- Open the [local data explorer](https://localhost:8081/_explorer/index.html) and copy the `Primary Connection String` use this as the ConnectionString as the value for the connectionString in the Setup Secrets step
+- Open the [local data explorer](https://localhost:8081/_explorer/index.html) and copy the `Primary Key` use this as the value for the cosmosDb primary key in the Setup Secrets step

 ## Setup Azure Storage Queue